cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ADS-GEO-FILE TRANSFER-EN.md

 # Project implementation

-The project objectives are as follow:
+The project objectives are as follows:
 * File transfer Service ensures massive files data exchange between GDS sub-systems and others services of system.
 * Optional pre/post processing are realized on the data transferred.